 This is where soil sampling and testing comes in.

 Soil sampling involves the analysis of a soil sample (from the area of which you will be landscaping) to give you clear information on the soil.
 This will include its nutrient content, composition and other characteristics that are important to plant health, such as acidity and pH level and detrimental contaminants.
+Our blog here talks about managing soil quality to ensure long term health of your topsoil.

 To get your landscape’s soil tested, you can send a sample to a lab for a full test.
 DIY testing is also available, how they are often less informative.

 A laboratory soil sample test will give you important information about the soil’s nutrient level.
 A good lab test won’t just simply give you the results for the 3 key soil nutrients, nitrogen, phosphorus and potassium.
 The test should also give you results for secondary and minor nutrients (sulphur, calcium, magnesium, iron, copper, zinc, etc.).
+If you want to discover more about soil testing and when to take samples, check out this great read by Soil Association for more helpful tips.

 A quality test will give you information regarding the soil’s pH level, whether it is particularly acidic or alkali.
 This information will allow you plan the horticultural aspects of landscaping accordingly, to ensure that you are using species of plants that are hardy or suited to the natural soil condition.
 Some plants enjoy acidic soil, some alkali, some flourish on nitrogen rich or magnesium rich soils.
+We have an amazing range of quality eco topsoils to check out for all aspects of landscaping.

 Alternatively, if the soil doesn’t match your architect’s plan, this laboratory information will allow you to treat the soil to make it more hospitable for your desired plants.
 If the soil is too acidic, or too alkali, a solution can be fed into the area to bring it closer to the optimal environment.
 The laboratory results will also give you the information to fertilise it with nutrients that it needs, rather than a blanket nutrient rich fertiliser.
 This reduces the risk of over-fertilising and can also be more cost effective.